-A Full Service Physical Special Effects company offering industry-leading skills, equipment and facilities - which can combine to produce almost any effect.
+A full-service physical SFX company offering industry-leading skills, equipment and facilities - which can combine to produce almost any effect.

 Artem Ltd. is registered in England and Wales, Company number 02117063.

 Postal address: Artem Ltd., Perivale Industrial Park, Horsenden Lane South, Greenford UB67RH.

 Note that we may change this policy from time to time by updating this page.